 How Much to Feed a German Shepherd Puppy

-Feeding amounts for German Shepherd puppies by age, from 8 weeks to 12 months.
-Cups per day, meal frequency, and when to adjust.
+German Shepherd puppy feeding amounts by age, from 8 weeks to 12 months.
+Cups per day, calorie targets by weight, meal frequency, and body condition tips.